 Factors affecting participation in physical activity and sport • Content: Applied anatomy and physiology, skill acquisition and sport and society.
 Written exam: 2 hours - 35% of A Level Factors affecting optimal performance in physical activity and sport • Content: exercise physiology and biomechanics, sports psychology, and sport and society and technology in sport Written exam: 2 hours - 35% of A Level Practical performance in physical activity and sport • Content: students are assessed as a performer or coach in the full sided version of one activity (20%) and a written/verbal analysis of performance (10%).
-Internal assessment, external moderation - 30% of A Level.
+Internal assessment, external moderation - 30% of A level.

 Physical Education is regarded highly by universities and employers due to the skills and qualities developed throughout the course.
 High quality communication, collaboration and leadership are required both as a sports performer and a student or employee.
 Sport and Exercise Science, Sport Management, Sport and Exercise Psychology, Sport Coaching and Performance Analysis are all available subjects to study further at university.
 A Level PE is also useful for Physiotherapy if combined with a strong science.

-Grade 6-6 GCSE Combined Science or Grade 6 GCSE Biology if GCSE PE has not been previously studied.
+Grade 6 PE or Grade 6-6 Combined Science or Grade 6 Biology.
 Must be competing in a sport from the AQA A Level specification (list found on AQA website) outside of school.